adriangalera/adriangalera.github.io/src/content/blog/2022-12-13-python-cli-application.md

 ---
+slug: python-cli-application
+heroImage: /src/assets/img/posts/python-cli-app/featured.jpg
+category: python
+description: >-
+  In this article I describe how to create a python cli application using the click library and install it using pipx
+pubDate: 2022-12-13T00:00:00.000Z
+tags:
+  - python
+  - cli
+  - click
 title: Python cli application
-description: In this article I describe how to create a python cli application using the click library and install it using pipx
-category: python
-tags: [python, cli, click]
-heroImage: '../../assets/img/posts/python-cli-app/featured.jpg'
-pubDate: '2022-12-13'
-slug: python-cli-application
 ---

 I have been developing an Python application to be able to be run as a CLI tool.
 In this article I speak about how I implement that using click library.

-<p><!--more--></p>

-Since I want to create a nice CLI tool, I search some libraries and found the click library: <a href="https://pypi.org/project/click/">https://pypi.org/project/click/</a>.
+Since I want to create a nice CLI tool, I search some libraries and found the click library: <a href="https://pypi.org/project/click/">[https://pypi.org/project/click/](https://pypi.org/project/click/)</a>.

 This tool allows the developer to create a beatiful CLI interaction with minimal code.